-If we were to follow the definitions used for S/P ratios above, the melanopic spectral efficiency curve would have a maximum value of 1, but the melanopic spectral efficacy curve would have a very high Km value of 4,215 lm/W at its peak of 490 nm; see the top plot from Figure 4.
+If we were to follow the definitions used for S/P ratios above, the melanopic spectral efficiency curve would have a maximum value of 1, but the melanopic spectral efficacy curve would have a very high Km value of 4,215 lm/W at its peak of 490 nm; see the top plot from Figure 4 (following the description for Method 4).
 Here are the steps for calculating M/P ratios using that method:

 - Take the measured SPD values for a light source received from a manufacturer’s laboratory test, or measure the light incident on an observer’s eye using a spectrometer.

 - Multiply the value of the SPD at each wavelength by the value at the same wavelength of the melanopic efficacy function (with its maximum at 4,215 lm/W).
 Sum the values.

 - Multiply the value of the SPD at each wavelength by the value at the same wavelength of the photopic efficacy function (with its maximum at 683 lm/W).
 Sum the values.